 The flushing system determines how hygienic the toilet is.
 If the RV toilet has a dependable flush system you don’t have to worry about leftover waste.

 In addition to the flushing system the RV toilet must have secure latches and seals to prevent leaks and odors from seeping out.
 These are not only unpleasant but can also cause bacteria to spread.
 If there is an unpleasant smell coming from the RV toilet when there wasn’t one before, look for signs of leaks.
+Or you can also use air purifier.

 7. Installation Process